aralroca/aralroca.com/posts/how-to-draw-gears-in-webgl.md

 Unlike the vertex shader we used in the previous article, we'll pass the `u_translation`, `u_rotation`, and `u_moveOrigin` matrices, so the `gl_Position` will be the product of the four matrices (along with the position matrix).
 This way we **apply the rotation** as we have seen in the previous section.
 In addition, we'll **define the size of each point** we draw (which will be useful for the circle with the border) using `gl_PointSize`.

 > **Note**: Matrix multiplication is something we could do directly on the CPU with JavaScript and already pass the final matrix here, but the truth is that the GPU is made precisely for matrix operations so it's much better for performance to do it on the shader.
-Besides, from JavaScript we would need a helper to do this multiplication, since we can't multiply arrays directly.
+Besides, from JavaScript, we would need a helper to do this multiplication, since we can't multiply arrays directly.

 Let's write the **fragment shader** to compute the color of each pixel corresponding to each location: